Henelik/chronos/README.md

 # chronos
-Chronos is a tool for manipulating time codes in MP4 files.
+Chronos is a tool for manipulating metadata in MP4 files.

+## TODO:
+* Add CLI functionality